le0booba/Superior_Tab_Mute/README.md

 <div align="center">

-⭐ Enjoying Superior Tab Mute?
-Star the repository on GitHub!
+Like the extension?
+Give it a star on GitHub to show your support!

 © badrenton 2025